Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Results and Discussion

 As in the case of the NRE, these tests show that the SNPE framework is prone to specific biases when testing on data with a different distribution compared to the training data, specifically in the high dimensional space of the background sources, which are known to have strong degeneracies with the subhalo parameters \citep[e.g.,][]{Yashar_2013, Vegetti_2014, Vegetti_2023}.
+These test do not aim to qualify any shifts in terms of severity of effects, but rather show that any minor modification that can be well expected in real observed data can lead to unpredictable biases that are not easy to correct for.